 Stars are some of the most widely recognized astronomical objects and are very common in space.
 There are billions of stars in the Milky Way alone, and their abundance means that there are actually lots of different kinds of stars and each type has its own unique features.
 Today’s focus are the very cool, very beautiful blue giant stars.

 For example, our Sun is a yellow dwarf star which means that it is quite small and bright.
-They are very common and there are lots of them in our galaxy alone.
+They are very common, and there are lots of them in our galaxy alone.

 But yellow dwarf stars are just one class in a range of star types and in fact, stars come in lots of different sizes and colors.
 Here, we are going to be looking at a certain class called blue giants.